Mumbai among top 10 cleanest cities of India, Kalyan-Dombivli among the worst 10

-Swachh Bharat rankings are out and Mysuru has been ranked the cleanliness city yet again, after 2014, followed by Chandigarh and Tiruchirappalli.
-Mumbai makes the grade among the ten most clean cities of India, but Kalyan Dombivli is in the bottom 10
+Mysuru is India's cleanlest city yet again, after 2014, followed by Chandigarh and Tiruchirappalli.
+Mumbai has the distinction of also beign among the at No 10 most clean cities of India, but Kalyan Dombivli is in the bottom 10

 New Delhi: For the second time in a row, Mysuru was today ranked cleanest city, followed by Chandigarh whereas Dhanbad and Prime Minister Narendra Modi's constituency, Varanasi, are among the 10 least clean cities in India, as per the first survey after the launch of 'Swachh Bharat' mission in 2014.